Crime leaves us all at a loss. No one expects a family member, a close friend, or even themselves to become a victim of crime.

 - Victims have a right to timely notice of judicial proceedings they are to attend and cancellations of any proceedings.

 - Twenty-four hour support/outreach to victims of violent crime.

 - Referral to community and University support services for counseling and other assistance.

 - Victim support and accompaniment through criminal proceedings (testimony, deposition, trial, sentencing, injunction, hearings, etc.).

 - Community education, consultation and speaking engagements.

-All services are free, confidential, and available to all university students, faculty, staff and visitors to the University campus.
+All services are free, most are confidential, and available to all university students, faculty, staff and visitors to the University campus.